Markus Heinsdorff: Life and work

 In continuation of the realized mobile spaces and pavilions new creative and technical ideas for environmentally friendly low-cost buildings and projects emerged.
 Heinsdorff therefore does several workshops, lectures and exhibitions on this topic in many countries.
 By the end of 2013 the art and architecture buildings are presented at the exhibition "Low Cost Houses and Pavilions" at the Haus der Architektur of the Bayerische Architektenkammer Munich, Germany.

 Besides his art and architecture projects and experiences with bamboo and fabric, his work is dedicated to the element water.
 Since 1990, a variety of installations and objects with or about this essence of life were created and exhibited around the world.
-From 2008 on the art and science cooperation wasser-werke was established together with the Hydromechanics Laboratory of the Technische Universität München.
+From 2008 on the art and science cooperation wasser-werke was established together with the Hydromechanics Laboratory of the Technical University of Munich.
 Several exhibits were developed.
 In various exhibitions and installations were exhibited around the globe, i.e. the object "Rotor (also awarded with the Siemens empowering people.
 Award) at MARTa Herford (on the occasion of the Recycling-Designpreis), "about water" in São Paulo with portraits of favela residents, "air rings in water" in Rio de Janeiro on the occasion of the Rio+20 sustainability conference of the United Nations, on the topic of monsoon in Bangalore and in Bali/Ubud as well as a sound installation with water drops at the Max-Planck-House for the long night of the museums.